zama-ai/concrete/docs/dev/compilation/FHEDialect.md

 Subtract a clear integer from an encrypted integer

-Subtract a clear integer from an encrypted integer.
 The clear integer must have one more bit than the encrypted integer and the result must have the same width and the same signedness as the encrypted integer.